nosajio/writing/modular-scale-2018-01-08.md

   <div class="caption">A simple layout constructed using the modular scale.</div>
 </div>

-As you can see in the example above, by adjusting the scale's exponent value it's possible to compose a layout relying just on the modular scale for sizes and spaces, and because it's [DRY](https://www.codementor.io/joshuaaroke/dry-code-vs-wet-code-89xjwv11w), any changes to the base or scale variables will affect the entire layout.
+As you can see in the example above, by adjusting the scale's exponent value it's possible to compose a layout relying just on the modular scale for sizes and spaces, and because it's [DRY](https://www.codementor.io/joshuaaroke/dry-code-vs-wet-code-89xjwv11w), any changes to the scale variables will affect the entire layout.
 This is the magic of the modular scale.

 For examples of how to use one of the modular scale helpers in your own project, refer to the Readme or the examples over on GitHub.

 If you have any questions or recommendations about the modularscale-helpers project, you can find me on [twitter @__nosaj](https://twitter.com/__nosaj).